Image Credit: Christina @ wocintechchat.com

 Set up automated Crossref DOI registration and metadata deposits

-Journal publishers using Scholastica’s OA publishing platform that are Crossref members can now set up automated DOI registration and metadata deposits via Crossref.
-Scholastica’s Crossref DOI registration automation eliminates all manual and technical steps around DOI creation.
-Our software will automatically register DOIs for all articles under your Crossref prefix and submit rich machine-readable metadata to Crossref, so they’re easily discoverable.
+Journal publishers using the Scholastica OA Publishing Platform that are Crossref members can enable the Crossref integration option to automate DOI registration and metadata deposits via that service.
+Our software will automatically register DOIs under your Crossref prefix and submit rich machine-readable metadata to Crossref for all the articles you publish via Scholastica with no steps on your part.

 Set up long-term archiving